-They say Barcelona is a city built over another city, a mix of different cultures and edification.
-The district of Ciutat Vella is a good example of that — from El Gòtic to El Raval, you can quickly see how each neighborhood boasts its own unique personality.
-Walking down La Rambla towards Barceloneta, you can stop at the Liceu metro station and turn to the right to dive into the exciting streets of El Raval.
+They say Barcelona is a city built over another city, in addition of a mix of different cultures and edification.
+The district of CIUTAT VELLA is a good example of that — from EL GÒTIC to EL RAVAL, you can quickly see how each neighborhood boasts its own unique personality.
+Walking down La Rambla towards BARCELONETA, you can stop at the Liceu metro station and turn to the right to dive into the exciting streets of the area and explore El Raval.
 With its rebel attitude and provocative vibes, this neighborhood has a lot to offer to those who are seeking whimsy rather than predictable routes in Barcelona City.
-Wether you are always on the hunt for new cool shopping places, or you are looking for some unforgettable flavours or you just want to get a grasp of the vibrant artistic flair of the area; El Raval can draw in anyone into its diverse character, graffiti-covered walls and buzzing energy.
-Choose your way and be ready to explore this offbeat Barcelona gem.

-El Raval is home to many unique stores that locals love.
-Craft, vintage and sophisticated, all describe a little of what you can expect to buy in this quirky neighborhood.
+When you explore El Raval, you must know that it is home to many unique stores that locals love.
+Craft, VINTAGE and sophisticated, all describe a little of what you can expect to buy in this quirky neighborhood.
 If you are always searching for the one-of-a-kind piece, you are about to be surprised.

 This little store has a charming and chill atmosphere.
 You can find inspiring, delicate, handcrafted objects that stand out through the big glass window.
 At the back of the venue you can see the lab where the magic happens.
 Every corner of this fabulous shop seems to be expressly designed to make you feel at ease and calm.
 Any item you choose holds a story of overseas adventures.
 The owners and creators call La Varieté an extension of themselves rather than just a business.
 If you go and still can’t decide what to take home, you can start by the lovely hanging flower vases.
 Available in different sizes, they look amazing on mirrors.
 You’ll be amazed by the great care for details in this store.